 What We Do

-Since our creation by Congress in 1984, NFWF has grown to become the nation's largest private conservation grant-maker.
-We work with both the public and private sectors to protect and restore our nation’s fish, wildlife, plants and habitats.
+Since our creation by Congress in 1984, NFWF has grown to become the nation’s largest private conservation grant-maker.
+We work with both the public and private sectors to protect and restore our nation’s fish, wildlife, plants and habitats for current and future generations.

 NFWF supports conservation efforts in all 50 states and U.S. territories.
-Our projects – more than 17,250 since our founding – are rigorously evaluated and awarded to some of the nation’s largest environmental organizations, as well as some of the smallest.
-We neither advocate nor litigate.
+Our projects – more than 21,600 since our founding – are rigorously evaluated and awarded to some of the nation’s largest environmental organizations, as well as some of the smallest.
+We do not fund advocacy or litigation, and do not conduct membership campaigns.
 Instead, NFWF focuses on bringing all parties to the table, getting results, and building a better future for our world.
-Financial commitments to our conservation mission since our founding now top $5.3 billion.
+Financial commitments to our conservation mission since our founding now reach $8.1 billion.

 How We Work